Dr. Evans: Urgent care is for when you have a disease or an illness where you’re not going to have a life or limb-threatening problems within a week.

-Dr. Evans: The emergency department is traditionally reserved for people who feel they won't have 24 hours to live or they have a limb-threatening event.
-So somebody who has had a sudden accident, a sudden severe headache perhaps, they can't see.
-Ultimately it turns to fever, neck stiffness, or they're unable to swallow, have chest pain or pain radiating to their back, sudden abdominal pain, vaginal bleeding with abdominal pain in pregnancy.
+Dr. Evans: The emergency department is traditionally reserved for people who feel they won’t have 24 hours to live or they have a limb-threatening event.
+It is somebody who has had a sudden accident, a sudden severe headache perhaps,something they can’t see.
+Ultimately it turns to fever, neck stiffness, or they’re unable to swallow, have chest pain or pain radiating to their back, sudden abdominal pain, vaginal bleeding with abdominal pain in pregnancy.
 All these represent emergencies as there can be life or limb-threatening injury or illness within 24 hours.

 Dr. Geary: Unlike urgent care and emergency rooms, our walk-in clinics are really for low-acuity problems, things that you do want to be seen for the same day, that you don’t want to wait for.
 For example a cough, strep throat, urinary tract infections.
 You can have abdominal pain, rash, minor sprains, minor trauma, things that are not serious enough to warrant a trip to the urgent care or the emergency room, but your doctor may not have an appointment for you that day.
 That’s exactly what I would use the walk-in clinics for.